-NA: Not applicable ND: Not detected NR: Not reported MNR: Monitoring not required, but recommended.

-ppm: parts per million, or milligrams per liter (mg/L) ppb: parts per billion, or micrograms per liter (μg/L)
+NA: Not applicableND: Not detectedNR: Not reportedMNR: Monitoring not required, but recommended.ppm: parts per million, or miligrams per liter (mg/L)ppb: parts per billion, or micrograms per liter (μg/L)MNR: Monitoring not required, but recommended.

-WTU: Nephelometric Turbidity Units.
+NTU: Nephelometric Turbidity Units.
 Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system. # of monthly positive samples: Number of samples taken monthly that were found to be positive.
+We monitor it because it is a good indicator of the effectiveness of our filtration system.

+of monthly positive samples: Number of samples taken monthly that were found to be positive.